• External domestic applications

 Distance between the heat pump and storage tank

-If the heat pump and storage tank are more than 5 m apart an R5043 adjustable flow restrictor must be purchased as a separate item to complete installation.
+If the heat pump and cylinder are more than 5 m apart an R5043 adjustable flow restrictor must be purchased as a separate item to complete installation.